Jeiwan/uniswapv3-book/src/milestone_5/user-interface.md

 ## Getting Pool Address

-Since we need to call `burn` and `collect` on a pool, we still need to compute pool's address on the front end.
-Recall that pool addresses are compute using the `CREATE2` opcode, which requires a salt and the hash of contract's code.
-Luckily, Ether.js has `getCreate2Address` function that allows to compute `CREATE2` in JavaScript:
+Since we need to call `burn` and `collect` on a pool, we still need to compute the pool's address on the front end.
+Recall that pool addresses are computed using the `CREATE2` opcode, which requires a salt and the hash of the contract's code.
+Luckily, Ether.js has the `getCreate2Address` function that allows to compute `CREATE2` in JavaScript:

 ```js
 const sortTokens = (tokenA, tokenB) => {